Which City officials are elected?

 The terms of office begin at 10 a.m. on the first business day in January following the election.

 Are there term limits?

 Yes.
-The Mayor may serve two four-year terms.
+The Mayor may serve two consecutive four-year terms.
 Each Council Member may serve three consecutive four-year terms.

 When is the next election for Mayor and Council Members?

 What are the nomination requirements?

-Nomination petitions for Mayor require signatures of 1,500 qualified electors of the city of Phoenix.
-Nominations petitions for Council members require signatures of 200 qualified electors of the Council District the candidate seeks to represent.
+Nomination petitions for Mayor require signatures of 1,500 qualified electors of the City of Phoenix.
+Nomination petitions for Council Members require signatures of 200 qualified electors of the Council District the candidate seeks to represent.